Hinjeniero/sava_drow/README.md

 TODO CURRENT:

-    1.- Send Win event to other players along with the game stats.
+    1.- Send Win event to other players along with the game stats. (~40%)

-    1.5.- Create screen asking for ip and port in the connect screen.

     2.- Implement spider dice + sprite.
 Needs to randomize the game a little bit.

+    3.- Game infoboard in the right side

+    4.- Making the winning screen hang out a bit before changing to the main menu (~80%)

 TODO WHENEVER: